The 20 Best Myoclonus-Dystonia Doctors Near Me in Ohio, US

 English, French

-Francois Bethoux is a Physiatrist in Cleveland, Ohio.
+Francois Bethoux is a Physiatrist practicing medicine in Cleveland, Ohio.
 Dr. Bethoux is rated as an Experienced provider by MediFind in the treatment of Myoclonus-Dystonia.
-His top areas of expertise are Spasticity, Hemiplegia, Paraplegia, Spastic Paraplegia Type 5A, and Thalamotomy.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Spasticity, Hemiplegia, Paraplegia, Spastic Paraplegia Type 7, and Thalamotomy.

 Experienced in Myoclonus-Dystonia